nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {{ show_tp_iterations_gantt("tpGanttChart-iterations.png", "", 45, 67) }}
 {{ show_tp_goals(version_alpha, "v14-goals") }}

-**In this iteration learn from past iterations, and aim to better plan and better deliver another functional increment** that would get you very close to the final version in terms of raw functionality.<br>
+**In this iteration, we learn from past iterations, and aim to better plan and better deliver another functional increment** that would get you very very close to the final version in terms of raw functionality.<br>
-We call this the _alpha version_ because **this version is meant to be good enough for <tooltip content="testing done by internal testers">_alpha testing_</tooltip>** of the primary features.
+We call this the _alpha version_ because **this version is meant to be good enough for <tooltip content="testing done by internal testers">_alpha testing_</tooltip>** of the product.

 First, %%in task {{ thumb_small("1")}}%% we look back at the previous iteration, to see what we can learn from it.<br>
 Then, %%in {{ thumb_small("2")}}%% we plan features to be implemented in this version, while aiming to reach very close to the final product's feature set.<br>